josephspurrier/gohtmxapp/README.md

 - **Active page determination**: URL is stored in the request context (server/middleware.go), web helper determine if the URL matches the current page from request context (web/helpers.go), and it's used in web templates on menu items (web/navigation.templ).
 - **Navmenu Reloading**: stored in the request context (server/middleware.go), loaded from request context by a web helper (web/helpers.go), then referenced in the web template (web/navigation.templ).

 **Note:** The UI itself is very basic, it's not a real web application, it's just designed to show how the different components work together in code.
-There are UI things that could be improved.
-Known UI bugs that probably have quick solutions but doesn't affect this demonstration:
+There are UI elements that could be improved.
-- when strinking the window, the point where the bottom nav menu disappears and the left menu disappears is set differently

 ## Quick Start